 Get Your ESTA Before Visiting The US

 You should know that most visitors to the US need some form of Visa to enter the country.
 Fortunately, many passport holders are entitled to apply using the simple and easy to use ESTA Visa scheme which is basically, a cheap, fast electronic Visa.

 5 Best Neighborhoods to Stay in Chicago

 Navigating the massive city of Chicago is easy thanks to its robust transit system.
 The city has an expansive network of buses and trains that are efficient, safe, and relatively cheap.
 There’s really no better way to see the city!

-Now, let’s take an in-depth look at the five best neighbourhoods in Chicago.
+Now, let’s take an in-depth look at the five best neighborhoods in Chicago.

-Designed in a grid pattern, navigating Downtown Chicago couldn’t be easier – even if you aren’t the best with a map.
-If you like to explore on foot, you’ll love wandering the city streets and steeping yourself in Chicago’s rich history and diverse culture.
+As it’s designed in a grid pattern, navigating Downtown Chicago couldn’t be easier – even if you aren’t the best with a map.
+You’ll love wandering the city streets and immersing yourself in Chicago’s rich history and diverse culture.

 Things to See and Do in Downtown/The Loop

-- Stand at the centre of Millennium Park.
+- Stand at the center of Millennium Park.

 - See incredible works of art at the Art Institute of Chicago.